ehm-93/learning-rust/packages/untitled/docs/vision.md

 ## Progression Philosophy

 ### The Deception of Victory
-The game presents an achievable goal (extract from Level 15) that satisfies most players.
-Only the curious discover this was merely the **introduction** to the true experience waiting below.
+The game presents an achievable goal (extract from the first Greater Sanctuary at Level 10) that satisfies most players.
+Only after this "victory" do players discover the true depth - Level 10 was merely the **introduction** to the infinite descent waiting below.
+Each subsequent Greater Sanctuary (20, 30, 40...) reveals new layers of complexity and challenge.

 ### Discovery-Driven Narrative
 NPCs aren't found in safe taverns - they're **rescued from the depths**.
 Every quest comes from your own exploration, making story feel earned rather than assigned.